LogicCat: A Chain-of-Thought Text-to-SQL Benchmark for Complex Reasoning: Experiments

 \subsection{Evaluation Metrics}

-We adopt two evaluation metrics to measure the proportion of successfully completed task instances: Valid SQL (VA) and Execution Accuracy (EX) \cite{qin2022surveytexttosqlparsingconcepts}.
-VA denotes the proportion of predicted SQL queries that can be successfully executed, regardless of whether the answer is correct.
-EX represents the proportion of predicted SQL queries whose execution results match those of the gold SQL queries.
-We evaluate the execution accuracy of LogicCat's SQL outputs.
-The evaluation script is designed to accept outputs in the form of strings, tables, or databases.
-For each example, the script produces a binary score of 0 or 1.
-During evaluation, predicted results may contain additional columns, which can lead to differences between the outputs and the gold answers.
+To ensure clarity and consistency across our analysis, we adopt two primary evaluation metrics from the survey by~\cite{qin2022surveytexttosqlparsingconcepts}: \begin{itemize} \item \textbf{Valid Execution Syntax (VES)}: This metric measures the proportion of predicted SQL queries that are syntactically valid and can be executed against the database without raising an error.
+It assesses the model's ability to generate syntactically correct SQL, regardless of the result's correctness. \item \textbf{Execution Accuracy (EX)}: This is the stricter metric, representing the proportion of predicted SQL queries whose execution results exactly match those of the ground-truth SQL query.
+This measures the model's ability to generate a semantically and logically correct query. \end{itemize} Our evaluation script is designed to handle outputs in string, table, or database formats and produces a binary score (1 for a match, 0 otherwise) for each test case.